MockbaTheBorg/RunCPM/readme.md

 All the letters for folders/subfolders and file names should be kept in uppercase, to avoid any issues of case-sensitive filesystems (Linux) compatibility.<br>
 There's a workaround though which can be implemented on Linux if the kernel is new enough.
 Refer to [this solution](https://github.com/MockbaTheBorg/RunCPM/issues/204#issuecomment-2648539858) for steps to make a Linux folder case insensitive, if your Linux supports it.

-RunCPM does not support making files read-only or any other CP/M attributes.
+RunCPM at the moment does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only from RunCPM's perspective.
 The R/O attributes of the disk's containing folder are not modified.

 Some applications, like hi-tech C for example, will try to access user areas higher than 15 to verify if they are running on a different CP/M flavor than 2.2.
 This causes the generation of user areas with letters higher than F. This is an expected behavior and won't be "fixed".